What Are Melee Diamonds Used For?

 What Are Melee Diamonds?

 Melee diamonds are small and typically weigh between 0.001 ct and 0.20 ct.
+They have their own vocabulary to describe their size.
+Often referred to as sparkles by consumers, melee is an essential product of the diamond industry.
+The term melee designates a set of small diamonds.
+The origin of the term comes from the French word melee, meaning mixed.
 They play an important role by making up entire jewelry pieces or adding brilliance and shine to any jewelry design.
 Melee diamonds are usually cut in the same way as larger diamonds and appear as a scaled-down version of the round brilliant diamond used as a center stone.

 Melees are either single cut or full cut and typically weigh between 0.001 ct and 0.20 ct.